Sending SMS using the SMPP protocol

 - A LabsMobile account associated with a username (registration email).
 Create an account here.

-- It is necessary to have a user (system_id) and an SMPP password for authentication.
+- It is necessary to activate the SMPP service.

 - The account must have available balance to allow message sending.